Last updated November 22nd, 2023.

 Singapore Real Estate is Undervalued

 Yes, you read that correctly.
-I think Singapore is undervalued even though it’s among the most expensive property markets on the planet.
+We think Singapore is undervalued even though it’s among the most expensive property markets on the planet.

-Here’s the thing though: analysts often compare Singapore real estate prices to those in its far less developed peers like Bangkok and Kuala Lumpur.
-That’s a mistake – a fairer comparison is another small, competing financial center like Hong Kong or Switzerland.
+This may sound confusing, but we have a reason.
+Analysts often compare real estate prices in Singapore to its less developed peers like Kuala Lumpur and Bangkok, but that’s a mistake.
+A fairer comparison for Singapore would be with another small, competing financial center like Hong Kong or Switzerland.

 Singapore is Southeast Asia’s unofficial financial hub, but there’s a limited amount of space on the island.
 Population density exceeds 8,000 people per square kilometer on average.